-An elliptic curve is determined, up to non-canonical isomorphism, by its j-invariant
+An elliptic curve over the complex numbers is determined, up to non-canonical isomorphism, by its j-invariant

 Here every complex number appears as a value, and therefore the moduli space of elliptic cuves a priori is not compact.